Meet our Staff

 Community Recovery and Response Coordinator

 Megan has recently moved back to the area and is enjoying rural life with her dogs and the local walks.
-Megan also works as a Complementary Therapist freelance and at the Highland Hospice so can use this experience in wellbeing to help to support members of the community during this challenging time.
-Working with the team and local organisations, Megan can help to support services as they adapt with Covid 19 guidelines.
-This role is community led and will involve helping with practical issues that individuals and groups are faced with as well as supporting social wellbeing.
+Megan also works as a Complementary Therapist freelance and at the Highland Hospice so can use this experience in wellbeing to help to support members of the community.
+Working with the team and local organisations, this role is community led and will involve helping with practical issues that individuals and groups are faced with as well as supporting social wellbeing.